jhourlad/consession/README.md

 # Consession

-An easy-to-use session for Flutter that works on mobile, web and (hopefully) desktop apps.
+Adds session support to Flutter.
+Works with mobile, web and (hopefully) desktop build.

   - Implement with one line of code
   - Simple and lightweight